Souheab/awesomewm-git-nix-flake/README.md

 # AwesomeWM Git Flake

 This flake provides the latest git version of [AwesomeWM](https://awesomewm.org/), built directly from the [repository's master branch](https://github.com/awesomeWM/awesome/tree/master).
+If the flake is not up to date with the latest commit on the master, feel free to remind me by starting an issue.

 ## Installing on NixOS